 A Chicago native and graduate of USC’s School of Cinematic Arts, Zach co-produced the Ba le Flag documentary series and founded ADPT Productions.
 His work has been featured by The Atlantic, The Washington Post, TIME.com, and Vox, and he has produced work for Cards Against Humanity, BuzzFeed, Johnson & Johnson, and the National Immigrant Justice Center.
 Follow @zigelko.

 An audio producer based in Chicago, Cher is a co-founder of Postloudness, a podcast collective of audio shows by people of color, women, and queer-identified hosts.
-She has contributed audio pieces to Gimlet Media, MTV News, BuzzFeed, Spotify, and NPR stations WNYC and WBEZ.
-Cher will also produce a limited-run series with Chicago’s Terra Foundation.
+She has contributed audio pieces to Gimlet Media, MTV News, BuzzFeed, Spotify, Bitch Media, and NPR stations WNYC and WBEZ.
 Follow @chermusings.

 Ameya Pawar (President and Executive Director) — A two-term progressive Chicago alderman and published textbook author who developed one of the nation’s first Open 311 smartphone apps, writer of three op-eds (Chicago Tribune and Chicago Sun-Times), written about in The New York Times, The Economist, The Intercept, Politico, and other publications.
 Defeated Chicago political machine in 2011 and passed 12 major pieces of progressive legislation.
 Follow at @ameya_pawar_il.